codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

 Often we might want to query objects within a certain radius of a coordinate (for example to display them on a map).
 With Parse, querying by `GeoPoint` to retrieve objects within a certain distance of a location is built in.
 Check the [AnyWall Tutorial](https://parse.com/tutorials/anywall-android) and the [whereWithinMiles](https://parse.com/docs/android/api/com/parse/ParseQuery.html#whereWithinMiles\(java.lang.String,%20com.parse.ParseGeoPoint,%20double\)) and related `where` conditions for more details.

 If you want to query this based on a map, first you can [add a listener for the map camera](https://developers.google.com/android/reference/com/google/android/gms/maps/GoogleMap#setOnCameraChangeListener\(com.google.android.gms.maps.GoogleMap.OnCameraChangeListener\)).
-Check the [[Maps Usage Guide|Google-Maps-API-v2-Usage]] for more information on using the map.
+Next, you can determine the [visible bounds of the map](http://stackoverflow.com/q/16056366) as shown there.
+Check the [[Maps Usage Guide|Google-Maps-API-v2-Usage]] for additional information on using the map.

 ### Passing Objects Between Activities